Dmitry Milyutin: Early career

 Milyutin graduated from the Moscow University School in 1833 and Nicholas Military Academy in 1836.
 Unlike his brother Nikolai Milyutin, who chose to pursue a career in civil administration, Dmitry volunteered to take part in the Caucasian War (1839–45).
 After sustaining a grave wound, he returned to the military academy to deliver lectures as a professor.

 In the following years, Milyutin earned a considerable reputation as a brilliant scholar.
 He emphasized the scientific value of military statistics and authored the first comprehensive study of the subject, which earned him the Demidov Prize for 1847.
 Milyutin regarded Suvorov as a model for military commanders and the Italian campaign of 1799 as the pinnacle of his career, elaborating these views in a detailed account of the campaign, published in five volumes in 1852 and 1853.

 Capitalizing on his knowledge, Milyutin analyzed the causes of Russia's defeat in the Crimean War and framed some radical proposals for military reforms.
 His ideas were approved by Alexander II, who appointed Milyutin to the post of Minister of War in 1861.
-Several years earlier, Milyutin had taken part in the capture of Shamil, thus helping bring the prolonged Caucasian War to an end.
+Several years earlier, Milyutin took part in the capture of Imam Shamil, thus helping bring the prolonged Caucasian War to an end.